THE SH*T SANDWICH

 The firsts step for giving a good feedback is giving it.
 Yes, I'm serious.
-Many supervisors, foremen and managers simply don't have the habit of appreciating and acknowledging your workers from time to time.
-But not only your workers, but the people in your life.
+Many Supervisors, Foremen, Project Managers and even Labourers simply don't have the habit of appreciating and acknowledging their coworkers from time to time.
+But not only your workers, but the people in their life.

 A compliment is a gift.
-And empathy is not a sign of weakness, but exacly the oposite
+And empathy is not a sign of weakness, but exactly the opposite

 I'm exited that you learned this skill.
-This is one of the first steps to great leadership. learn more about it here
+This is one of the first steps to great leadership.
+Always keep in mind that empathy and brotherhood are the keys to create a great company.
+Click here to learn more about it.

-Now, if you master the first step, make sure you tell them what exacly made you happy.
-What is the aspect of their performance that made you happy.
-Letting them know the specifics will allow them to have a better understaing of your metrics to avaliate good work and guide them in their grow.
+Now, if you master the first step, make sure you tell your construction workers what exactly made you happy.
+What is the aspect of their performance that made exceeded your expectations.
+Letting them know the specifics will allow them to have a better understating of your metrics to evaluate good work and guide them in their grow.